 It means you can encourage a healthy lifestyle by using affordable, community-based programs rather than spending lots of money on fancy fitness gadgets.
 Here are some suggestions for Gift Ideas to Support a Healthy New Year:

 Based on the work of Dr. Neal Barnard and supported by the Physicians Committee for Responsible Medicine, this three-week program offers tips, recipes, and online support to anyone curious about trying a plant-based diet.

 Endomondo is actually a workout app that you can download to your phone or mobile device.
 It can help you track and record workouts, using your device’s GPS to log how far/fast you’ve run, giving you summaries each month, and give you an estimate of calories burned based on your individual profile.
-They have online community challenges each month that are free for users, and you can even challenge your Facebook friends to your own workout competitions.
+They have online community challenges each month that are free for users.
+Additionally, you can even challenge your Facebook friends to your own workout competitions.

 For friends who already have a Fit-Bit, the Fit-Bit Challenges are FREE.
 They offer workouts, motivation, tips, and daily encouragement to help you stay connected with other FitBit users.
 They even have celebrity challenges where you can join the team of a celebrity to help win money for charity.
 Fit Bits cost $80-$250 for the device, but these free resources can help you stay inspired.